 Written by

-U.S. expat with 20+ years in international operations across India, Qatar, China, and the U.S. Personally navigated FEIE elections, FBAR filing, and software limitations across multiple tax years and jurisdictions.
+U.S. expat with 14+ years in international operations across India, Qatar, China, and the U.S. Personally navigated FEIE elections, FBAR filing, and software limitations across multiple tax years and jurisdictions.
 Not a CPA — a taxpayer who did the research so you don't have to start from zero.
-More about this site →
+Editorial standards →